explorerhq/sql-explorer/docs/features.rst

   the SQL editor area.
 - Hit the "Format" button to format and clean up your SQL (this is non-validating -- just formatting).
-- If you find the "Format" button is not working, it may be due to the following setting ``CSRF_COOKIE_HTTPONLY = True`` which prevents client javascript from reading the CSRF cookie (see Django docs).
 - Use the Query Logs feature to share one-time queries that aren't worth creating a persistent query for.
 Just run your SQL in the playground, then navigate to ``/logs`` and share the link